sheltermanager/asm3/src/static/pages/manual/_sources/wordkeys.txt

     The pickup address
 PickupLocationName
-    The pickup location set on the animal BroughtInByAddress
+    The pickup location set on the animal CoordinatorName
+    The name of the adoption coordinator CoordinatorHomePhone
+    The home phone number of the adoption coordinator CoordinatorWorkPhone
+    The work phone number of the adoption coordinator CoordinatorMobilePhone / CoordinatorCellPhone
+    The mobile phone number of the adoption coordinator CoordinatorEmail
+    The email address of the adoption coordinator BroughtInByAddress
     The address of the person who brought the animal in BroughtInByName